vmudinas/EcommerceUI/README.md

 ## Getting Started

-The following commands will generate a self-signed dev certificate, build the API, start a PostgreSQL container, and finally start the API and apply migrations.
+The following commands will generate a and run web application.
+Before this is done make sure that API is running and cofigured correctly.
+Api url is hardcoded in productSertcices  axios.defaults.baseURL = "http://localhost:3005/api" should be moved to env, this value should be updated based on api

 yarn build
 yarn start